aaronlyy/pyonos/README.md

 - Ssl

 Every API has its corresponding & same name class that can be imported from pyonos.
+Every class needs to be autheticated using a [prefix and a secret](https://developer.hosting.ionos.de/keys).

 ```py
 from pyonos import Dns, Domains, Ssl
 ```

 Similary every API endpoint has its own corresponding method.
-Here are some of them.

-### Info

-Every class needs to be autheticated using a [prefix and a secret](https://developer.hosting.ionos.de/keys).
+Methods always return a tuple containing two items:

+- HTTP Status Code
+- JSON Response (if not available: None)

 ### pyonos.Dns